Collaboration in remote teams

 - Implement a ‘buddy’ system for new hires: We noticed that many of the new hires feel a little lost.
 No matter how experienced the new hire is, the truth is when you join a new company everything is new.
 Although we do have an onboarding process, this is mainly for the tasks and responsibilities for the new team member.
 Having that in mind we implemented a buddy system, where every new employee has a dedicated buddy.
 This means that the new employee can turn to this person for anything they need but also to have virtual coffee breaks or virtual lunches in the first 3 months.

 - Organize internal workshops: We are a small team but every team member has it’s expertise.
 Therefore, once per month we organize a workshop when one of us is presenting and teaching the others his/hers expertise.
+We host video sessions and workshops where we exchange knowledge and learn from one another.
 This is especially important for the team to grow professionally and to stay in touch with all the news and trends.

 - Always assume positive intent: We are a dispersed team coming from different countries around the world and therefore from different backgrounds and cultures.
 We bring different work and communication styles to the workplace and sometimes this can cause problems, anxiousness or even miscommunication.
 In written communication it’s very easy to read more into the message than is really there.That’s why one of the main team principles is to always assume positive intent and always double ask when in doubt.
 After all we are on the same team, right?!

 - Always attend team meetings: We are big fans of team meetings.
 Every week we have staff calls; team calls to discuss the project success as well as one-on-ones to set personal goals and track progress.
 We always stick to the agenda to make sure our meetings are quick and informative.
 At the end, we encourage open discussion and everyone is welcome to share his thoughts and speak his mind.